AT-Publishing/website/_glossary/dca.md

 ---

-The DCA acronym in crypto trading or investing stands for **dollar cost averaging**.
+The DCA meaning in crypto trading or investing is **dollar cost averaging**.

 <!--more-->